False Linearity: Why Time Feels Continuous When It Isn’t

 It is interesting to note that the perception of linearity of time depends on the consistency of memory.
 As long as memories correspond to real life, continuity is maintained.
 When memory is inconsistent — when details seem incongruous, relationships seem skewed, and past events don’t “fit” — the illusion begins to crack.

 This is the territory explored in Memory Fractures Between Timelines, where recall no longer cleanly matches the version of reality being lived.
 The discomfort comes not from confusion, but from misalignment.
+This is a very interesting topic and I highly recommend you read and learn about it.

 Phantom Outcomes and Suppressed Futures

 False linearity not only smooths out the past, but also suppresses future possibilities that almost happened.
 Decisions that narrowly avoided events and paths not taken leave traces that are usually ignored.
+Linear time erases alternatives.
+However, consciousness sometimes remembers them anyway.

 These traces surface as fleeting familiarity, unexplained nostalgia, or the quiet sense that “something else could have happened.”
 Such experiences align with Phantom Outcomes, where unrealized timelines leave residual impressions without becoming memory.
+Take a break and try to think about all this again.
+Now let’s continue.

 Why Time Feels Stable After Convergence